The Practical Guide to Working with a Doula

 Some of our clients like to save up their questions for those sessions, and others like to text us as questions come up.
 (This is a HUGE plus to booking us earlier in pregnancy!
 The longer you have doulas on your team, the more support we can give you.)

-• Start creating your birth plan with [M]otherboard Birth.
+Start creating your birth plan with [M]otherboard Birth

 We include a free membership to the amazing resource [M]otherboard Birth for all our birth doula clients.
 We love the simplicity of their birth plan template and the collaborative nature of their approach.
 It’s a wonderful resource for learning more about your options for birth too!

 We’ll share a little walkthrough video to show you around the [M]otherboard tools so you feel comfortable getting started.
 Then when you’re ready to build your boards, let us know and we’ll send you an invite link to sign up for free.
+(And if you prefer to make a birth plan a different way - or not at all - that’s ok too!)

-• Get your birth preparation classes on the calendar.
+Get your birth preparation classes on the calendar.

 Two private classes are included in your package.
 We’ll send you booking links for both after you register so you can schedule.
 Many of our clients like to do their Birth Basics class fairly soon after booking with us, so that can be a great place to start.

-• Schedule your infant sleep Q&A session
+Schedule your infant sleep Q&A session

-Marlee is our resident sleep consultant.
+Marlee is our resident sleep counselor.
 This 1-hour session is a chance for you to ask your questions about infant sleep, find out more about babies’ biological sleep needs, and learn some general strategies to help everyone in the family get more rest.

 As your estimated due date approaches

-• Schedule your in-person prenatal visit around 35 weeks.
+Schedule your in-person prenatal visit around 35 weeks

 This visit is usually an hour or two and takes place in your home.
 You don't need to prepare anything in advance!
 We normally take some time to catch up, talk about any new developments in your emotional or physical experiences, and then spend time preparing together for your birth.

-• Pay your balance by 36 weeks.
+Pay your balance by 36 weeks

 We’ll email you a reminder - again, quick, easy, and online!